-Career and Technology Studies (CTS) is a program which offers Alberta students opportunities to develop technology-related skills, enhance employability skills and develop skills that can be applied to careers, the workplace or further education.
+Career and Technology Studies (CTS) are programs which offer Alberta students opportunities to develop technology-related skills, enhance employability skills and develop skills that can be applied to careers, the workplace or further education.

 Each credit earned in the CTS program requires about 20-25 hours to complete.

-Each module requires approximately 20-25 hours to complete.

 Courses